ganbarodigital/ts-lib-value-objects/README.md

 * We define new types that can only contain valid values.
 * We take all of the `isXXX()` kind of checks that are scattered around our code, and put them into _smart constructors_ for these new types.
-* That way, the checks run once (when we create the value), and don't have to run again when we pass the value into functions and methods (because TypeScript knows the value is safe).
+* That way, the checks run once (when we create the value), and don't have to run again when we pass the value into functions and methods (because the TypeScript compiler prevents us passing the wrong type / returning the wrong type).
 * Our functions and methods can then be made simplier, because they know they're receiving a value that is always valid.
 In many cases, functions and methods can be made to work 100% of the time.

 Or, to put it another way, we consolidate most of our defensive programming checks into _smart constructors_, and we write our business logic to always work for our new types.